jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-* the third option is to specify the Terminal object as last parameter of some functions (it should be in all of them).
+* the third option is to specify the Terminal object as the last parameter of some functions (it should be in all of them).
 It is a legacy feature to not break the API.

 ```javascript
 $('#terminal').terminal(function(command, term) {